steipete/steipete.com/_posts/2020-10-18-growing-your-twitter-followers.md

 Bonus: [Convert your conference talk to a blog post](https://pspdfkit.com/blog/2018/binary-frameworks-swift/).
 Very few people will actually watch a recording, so via recycling and reshaping content you already have, you can extend your reach again.

-If you plan on starting to speak, create a website where you talk about what topics you can talk about and your bio.
+If you plan on starting to speak, create a website where you list what topics you can talk about and your bio.
 I’m using [a simple GitHub repo](https://github.com/steipete/speaking) that has been proven extremely useful for me to track past events, attract new speaking gigs, and help conference organizers with getting the information they need to announce me.

 ### Engage with Your Audience

-I try to reply to almost all folks that interact with me on Twitter.
-This doesn’t take much time, and sometimes I just reply with an emoji, but it does show your audience that you care, and they’re much more likely to interact with your content again if they know that it’s not a one-way street.
+I try to reply to almost everyone who interacts with me on Twitter.
+This doesn’t take much time, and sometimes I just reply with an emoji, but taking time to engage shows your audience you care, and they’re much more likely to interact with your content again if they know that it’s not a one-way street.
 Same goes for your feed — don’t just read, reply.
 This can range from helping others with questions/problems to just posting a “me too” retweet.
 Sometimes I get content in my feed via a retweet, and by interacting with that, I get a new follower.

 ### Tracking Statistics